Hobo stoves are simple stoves made from cans. They get their name because hobos and tramps used them during the Great Depression.

 Here are just some of the possible issues:

-- It is very difficult to control the flame
+- It isn’t easy to control the flame

-- You’ll burn the hell out of your pot (don’t use a pot which has plastic handles!!!)
+- You’ll burn the hell out of your pot (don’t use a pot with plastic handles!!!)

 - It can take forever to boil water